LF-digitala-kanaler/LFDS/content/components/web/typography/lists.md

       * Link list with pdf icons

       * Link list with one external link

-      #### Link list without icon

-      A plain list with links is no problem.
-Just make a list with linkes and thats that.

-      #### Link list with pdf icon

-      When a list with pdf icons, the icons always should be on the left side.

       #### Link list with one external link